image 40

 Star Names For Boys

 choosin’ a stellar name for yar boy can open up the universe to him.
-Star names are known for their uniques sound and cosmic links, making them feel infinite.
+Star names are known for their uniques sound & cosmic links, making them feel infinite.
 These masculine-leaning names stem directly from the stars, bringing the majesty of the night sky to boys’ names.

 • Albireo: The beak of the swan in Cygnus.